kathyisawesome/wc-mnm-categories/README.md

 1. This is provided as is and does not receive priority support.
 2. Will not be performant on categories with large numbers of products.
+3. Please test thoroughly before using in production.

 ### Usage